 - Summer camps

-Typically, seasonal workers are hired for a few months at a time.
+Typically, seasonal employees are hired for a few months at a time.
 This planned fluctuation of employment results in lowered payroll costs, reduced insurance premiums for the business, and an overall reduction in liability for things like workers’ compensation and benefits.

-Best Practices for Hiring Seasonal Workers
+Best Practices for Hiring Seasonal Employees

-When hiring seasonal workers, strategic planning and a keen eye for detail can set you up for success.
-For both this season and next season, starting early is our biggest tip.
-Start the recruitment process as soon as possible and work to retain your top performers for next season.
+- Start Recruitment Processes Early: Start the recruitment process as soon as possible and work to retain your top performers for next season.
 Offer them a role before this season ends and consider paying a bonus to further entice them.

-For next season, communication is key.
-Stay connected with workers even after they’ve left.
+- Keep Constant Communication with Excellent Seasonal Employees: Stay connected with workers even after they’ve left.
 Send them updates about your company and inform them early of upcoming seasonal opportunities.
 Even if they’re no longer interested, they may know someone who would be a good fit.
 Remember, referrals make the best hires.

-There are also some red flags, like multiple negative past experiences, to watch out for.
-For a returning worker, it’s not uncommon to have one bad experience, but if you’re encountering multiple issues with them over more than one season, it might be time to move on.
+- Watch Out for the Red Flags: For a returning worker, it’s not uncommon to have one bad experience, but if you’re encountering multiple issues with them over more than one season, it might be time to move on.
 The same is true of a new seasonal employee who’s had multiple short-term roles and left on bad terms.
 Those might be workers to avoid.

 Hiring Seasonal Employees Frequently Asked Questions (FAQs)